ib-agent/excel-ingest-convert-to-JSON/docs/pdf-json-schema.md

 }
 ```

-This comprehensive schema documentation provides the foundation for implementing robust PDF processing capabilities with detailed extraction of tables, numbers, and text content.
+This comprehensive schema documentation provides the foundation for implementing robust PDF processing capabilities with detailed extraction of tables and text content with embedded numbers.